duckdb/duckdb-web/docs/extensions/sqlite_scanner.md

 ## Usage

-To make a SQLite file accessible to DuckDB, use the `ATTACH` statement, which supports read & write, or the older `sqlite_attach` function
+To make a SQLite file accessible to DuckDB, use the `ATTACH` statement, which supports read & write, or the older `sqlite_attach` function.

-For example with the bundled `sakila.db` file:
+For example with the [`sakila.db` file](https://github.com/duckdb/sqlite_scanner/blob/main/data/db/sakila.db):

 ```sql
 ATTACH 'sakila.db' (TYPE sqlite);
 -- or